PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

   python setup.py test -a "--maxfail=2 --tb=short -k 'plasma and not blob'"

-One may also run ``pytest`` as a shortcut from the command line, though this command may result in an error if pytest collects tests of Cython code.
+One may also simply run ``pytest`` as a shortcut from the command line.

 .. _testing-guidelines-running-tests-python: